Mesmaroth/Duckdeploy/README.md

 - `-d`,`drive`: The letter of the drive the payload would be deployed to
 - `-e`,`eject`: Wether or not you want the drive to be ejected for you after this script is finished.
 Default: No

-Tip: If your system does not allow execution of powershell scripts you try the following: `PS>powershell -ep bypass .\duckdeploy.ps1`
+Tip: If your system does not allow execution of powershell scripts you can try the following: `PS>powershell -ep bypass .\duckdeploy.ps1`

 Example: